hpe-dev-incubator/hpe-dev-portal/content/blog/kubernetes-clusters-as-code-part1.md

 #### 3. Choosing the appropriate Terraform provider.

-The first section of the Terraform file will enumerate the “providers” you rely upon for building your infrastructure, and they could be multiple providers in a single TF file.
+The first section of the Terraform file will enumerate the “providers” you rely upon for building your infrastructure, and there could be multiple providers in a single TF file.
 In this case here, you will have the HPE GreenLake provider referenced as hpe/hpegl (**source**) and the available versions to choose from (**version**), in the official [Terraform registry](https://registry.terraform.io/providers/HPE/hpegl/0.2.2).

 The first lines of your Terraform configuration file should look like this: